Politics, demographics — not COVID-19 hospitalizations — 'significantly' linked to in-person learning: report

 He added that "there was literally no correlation between COVID hospitalization rates and whether or not" schools reopened or remained closed starting in the summer and fall of 2020.

-There were, however, three other main predictors that determined whether schools reopened: the strength of local teachers unions, the number of Trump voters in a specific county, and the number of white students in a school district.
+There were, however, three other main predictors that determined whether schools reopened: the strength of local teachers unions, the political preferences of a specific county, and the number of white students in a school district.

 WHERE ARE SCHOOLS REOPENING FROM CORONAVIRUS CLOSURES?
 SEE THE MAP